United Airlines Flight 585: Accident

-In the final minute of the flight, normal acceleration varied between 0.6-1.3g, with an airspeed of 155 knots with 2 to 10 knot excursions.
+In the final minute of the flight, normal acceleration varied between 0.6–1.3g, with an airspeed of 155 knots with 2 to 10 knot excursions.

 At 09:42 (16:42 UTC), about 20 seconds prior to the crash, the aircraft entered into a controlled 20-degree bank and turn for alignment with the runway.
 Four seconds later, First Officer Eidson informed Captain Green that they were at 1000 ft.

 Within the next four seconds, at 09:43:33 (16:43:33 UTC), the aircraft suddenly rolled to the right, heading rate increasing to about 5-degrees per second as a result, nearly twice that of a standard rate turn, and pitched nose down.
-Flight Officer Eidson stated "Oh God, [flip]!", and in the same moment Captain Green called for 15-degrees of flaps while increasing thrust, in an attempt to initiate a go-around.
+First Officer Eidson stated "Oh God, [flip]!", and in the same moment Captain Green called for 15-degrees of flaps while increasing thrust, in an attempt to initiate a go-around.
 The altitude decreased rapidly and acceleration increased to over 4G until, at 09:43:41 (16:43:41 UTC), the aircraft crashed at an 80-degree nose-down angle, yawed 4-degrees to the right, into Widefield Park, less than 4 mi from the runway threshold, at a speed of 245 mph.
 The aircraft was destroyed on impact and by the post-crash fire.
 According to the accident report, the crash carved a crater 39 × 24 ft and 15 ft deep.
 Segments of the 737 were buried deep within this crater, requiring excavation.
 Everyone on board was killed instantly.
-The aircraft narrowly missed a row of apartments, and a little girl standing in the doorway of one of these apartments was knocked backwards by the force of the explosion, hitting her head, but she was released from a local hospital with no further issues after treatment.
+The aircraft narrowly missed a row of apartments; a girl standing in the doorway of one of the apartments was knocked backwards by the force of the explosion, hitting her head, but was released from a local hospital with no further problems after treatment.